dubrie/public/books.md

 - Being Mortal
 - Braiding Sweetgrass
 - But What If We're Wrong?
-- Cadillac Desert
 - Disrupted
-- Drive
 - The First 20 Hours
 - Future Ethics
 - Getting to the Heart of Science Communication
-- Homo Deus
 - Invisible Women
 - The Hunt for Vulcan
-- It's Not the How or the What but the Who
 - Leonardo Da Vinci
 - Mismatch: How Inclusion Shapes Design
-- Natural Born Heroes
-- The Non-designer's design book
 - The Organic Machine: The Remaking of the Columbia River
 - The Organized Mind
 - Overcomplicated
-- The Phoenix Project
 - Political Saavy: Systematic Approaches to Leadership Behind the Scenes
 - Predictably Irrational
 - Quiet: The Power of Introverts
 - Range: Why generalists triumph in a specialized world
-- The End of Everything (Astrophysically Speaking)
 - The Righteous Mind: Why Good People Are Divided by Politics and Religion
 - The Road To Character
-- Thirst: 2600 Miles to Home
 - Sapiens: A Brief History of Humankind
-- Seeking Wisdom: From Darwin to Munger
-- Strong Towns
 - Switch: How To Change Things When Change Is Hard
 - Thinking Fast & Slow
 - Tools and Weapons
 - Turing's Cathedral
 - Turn The Ship Around
-- Unweaving The Rainbow
 - The Way to Go: Moving by Sea, Land, and Air
 - A Whole New Mind